 Smaller than Western leeks, Chinese leeks are somewhat more pungent.
 These leeks have a delicately sweet flavor reminiscent of garlic which I really enjoy.
 Normally, the bulbs are white.
 But I found these leeks with purple hued bulbs in the market today.
 Apparently, they’re only available during the CNY period.
 They have to be washed thoroughly before cooking as there is a lot of soil trapped in between the folds of the leek.

-I used roast pork for this stir-fry but sometimes I will cook with prawns depending on what is available.
+- If you prefer seafood, you can also substitute the roast pork with shrimps.
+Sometimes I will use both shrimps and roast pork.
 Go easy on the seasoning as the roast pork is already quite salty.
 I only had to add some light soy sauce to enhance the flavor.
 You may also add a little salt if you wish but only if necessary.

 - 6 stalks of leeks (about 230g)